kaigu1990/stabiot/README.md

 be ADaM format preferably, but they do not have to strictly follow the CDISC standards.

-To guarantee accurate results, I prefer to wrap mature R package rather than rebuild statistical methods.
+To guarantee accurate results, I prefer to wrap mature R packages rather than rebuild statistical methods.
 Parts of statistics outputs are styled with `rtables`.
 For present, the completed sections are listed below.